zydezu/ModernX/README.md

     window_title = true,                    -- show window title in borderless/fullscreen mode
     window_controls = true,                 -- show window controls (close, minimize, maximize) in borderless/fullscreen
-    title_bar_box = false,                  -- show title bar as a box instead of a black fade windowcontrols_title = "${media-title}",-- same as title but for window_controls
+    title_bar_box = false,                  -- show title bar as a box instead of a black fade window_controls_title = "${media-title}",-- same as title but for window_controls

     -- Subtitle display settings
     raise_subtitles = true,                 -- whether to raise subtitles above the osc when it's shown raise_subtitle_amount = 175,            -- how much subtitles rise when the osc is shown

     -- Buttons display and functionality
-    compactmode = true,                     -- replace the jump buttons with the seek/chapter buttons
+    compact_mode = true,                    -- replace the jump buttons with the seek/chapter buttons

     jump_buttons = true,                    -- show the jump backward and forward buttons jump_amount = 10,                       -- change the jump amount in seconds